 How does a company create strong kinship with customers?
 The book explains the Golden Circle concept, which shows how to inspire with why instead of trying to manipulate customers or employees to act.
 Sinek explains that trust is built naturally when you target customers that understand and believe in your why.

-Sinek argues that when you start with why you get to the heart of what motivates you – why you do what you do as company – and that purposefulness attracts people and loyalty to your company and products.
+Sinek argues that when you start with why you get to the heart of what motivates you – why you do what you do as a company – and that purposefulness attracts people and loyalty to your company and products.
 When marketing, sales, and customer reps understand why they sound authentic, it wins people over.

 The book is not full of specific best practices or how-tos, but its one big idea is worth the price of admission for everyone in the communication business.
 Starting with why is the cure for starting with a wordy description of what you sell and what it does.